cyber-basteln/agent-watchdog/README.md

 ---

 ## What it looks like

+(claude said no to making the watchdog bark, alas...)

 A real session, watching a folder while an agent worked in it.
 The agent rewrote its own instructions file, then a minute later added a script: